 - Help neighbors, one by one.
 Support families and individuals in finding housing.
 In some communities, faith-based organizations have organized their members to help with rent or to furnish homes.
-Volunteers can be trained to help with housing applications, searching for apartments and in navigating each step of the process of securing a stable home.
+Volunteers can be trained in the practice of diversion, to help with housing applications, searching for apartments, and in navigating each step of the process of securing a stable home.

 - Become a housing champion.
 Every community needs affordable housing, but at city/town council or zoning board meetings, elected officials hear only from those fearful of change.
 Faith communities have a key role to play in building a vocal constituency for affordable housing in every community.
 Regularly attend public meetings to support affordable housing generally as well as individual projects.

 - Create new housing on religious properties.
 Many religious properties have land or buildings that could be transformed into new affordable housing.
 Explore what might be possible.